retreaver/core-api-docs/source/index.html.md

  }]
 ```

-Returns all the number pools you have in our system.
+Returns all the Number Pools you have in our system.

 ### HTTP Request